-If you are a female who is taking TRUVADA to prevent HIV infection and you become pregnant while taking TRUVADA, talk to your healthcare provider about whether you will continue taking TRUVADA.
+If you are a female who is taking TRUVADA to reduce the risk of getting HIV-1 infection and you become pregnant while taking TRUVADA, talk to your healthcare provider to decide if you should keep taking TRUVADA.

-- You should not breastfeed if you have HIV because of the risk of passing HIV to your baby.
+- You should not breastfeed if you have HIV-1.
+There is a risk you will pass HIV-1 to your baby.

-- medicines that contain lamivudine (Combivir, Epivir, Epivir-HBV, Epzicom, Trizivir)
+- medicines which contain lamivudine (Combivir, Epivir, Epivir-HBV, Epzicom, or Trizivir)

 Know the medicines you take.
 Keep a list of them to show your healthcare provider or pharmacist when you get a new medicine.